matchavez/mc/pages/03.notetaking/01.winner-first/default.md

 ### Markdown (GitHub-Flavoured Markdown, specifically)
 Why is a format part of the solution?
 John Gruber's original approach, and the one adopted and transformed into what's known as "GFM", is a way to write _plain text_ that is formatted.
 This means hashtags for headings and asterisks for bolding.
 It is completely readable as-is.
 It's not as pretty, but it is obvious when you read a completely plain text file that what you put underscores around is intended to be emphasised.
 It's a little like "shorthand html", but instead of writing `<h1>Heading</h1>` and surrounding all your text with HTML, you just write `# Heading`.
 This means that not only do you not _export_ your files, you simply work with the _raw file_ as it is.
 Using certain smart applications will apply those formats, and that lets you keep your original in an "application-agnostic" format.

+With that said, MultiMarkdown is awfully handy with its include capabilities.
+Code fencing is still there, but you give up some auto-linking and task tick boxes.

 ### Typora
 [Typora](http://typora.io) is my main writing app on the desktop.
 It does one trick that no other app (as of yet) does, and it's amazing.
 Unlike other apps that have a "preview mode", or some that do side-by-side rendering, Typora formats GFM in real-time.
 This means as soon as you complete a formatting step, it's going to put it on screen within the rest of your writing.
 Personally, this makes writing in Markdown **much, much easier** mentally.
 Instead of switching into a mode to see how things witll work, you see it immediately.